Yoshiaki Murakami: Career

 Murakami was born in Osaka.
-After graduating from University of Tokyo, he joined the Ministry of International Trade and Industry (the current Ministry of Economy, Trade and Industry), and decided to establish the “Murakami Fund” around his own consulting firm, in order to become a "player" himself before the age of 40.
-He gained attention as a “vocal shareholder” through obtaining shares in publicly traded companies that fail to optimize their cash reserves and idle assets, and proactively making shareholder proposals to maximize enterprise values, at times making open critiques at shareholder meetings towards management that take shareholders lightly, in an environment where Japanese shareholders tend to be (or are perceived to be, as a generalization) passive towards getting involved in the management of corporations.
+His first investment was made when he was 10 years old, after his father gave him 1 million yen and directed him to spend the money how he wished, which he decided to invest in a brewery.
+After graduating from the University of Tokyo, he joined the Ministry of International Trade and Industry (the current Ministry of Economy, Trade and Industry), where he worked for 16 years, with a focus on mergers and acquisitions.
+After leaving his role, in 1999 he established MAC Asset Management, known as the Murakami Fund, before the age of 40.

+He gained attention as a “vocal shareholder” and shareholder activist, by obtaining shares in publicly traded companies that fail to optimize their cash reserves and idle assets, and proactively making shareholder proposals to increase shareholder values, sometimes making open critiques at shareholder meetings towards management.
+He has been described as the "most successful activist in Japanese history" and the "originator of Japanese activism".

+Japanese shareholders tended to be (or are perceived to be) passive investors in regards to the management of corporations.
 His typical style of investment involves obtaining shares in a target corporation, and making them focus on profitable business domains in order to maximize shareholder value.
-Representative transactions include Tokyo Style, Nippon Broadcasting System, Hanshin Electric Railway, etc. As the sizes of investments grew, 6 years after the establishment of the Fund, Murakami was arrested for accusations of insider trading of shares in Nippon Broadcasting Systems, though there still are mixed opinions on the legal interpretation of the situation.
-One of his policies includes “money, for a corporation, is equivalent to blood for the human body.
-The flow of money (blood) is essential for the growth of corporations, and there are negative side effects to the health of a corporation if this flow is blocked.”
-Eventually, Yoshiaki Murakami was convicted of insider trading in violation of the Securities and Exchange Law.
-While initially sentenced to two years in prison, this was suspended on appeal and later dismissed by Japan's Supreme Court, upholding the conviction for illegal insider trading.
+Investment examples of this included Tokyo Style, Nippon Broadcasting System, Hanshin Electric Railway, etc. As the size of investments grew, 6 years after the establishment of the fund, Murakami was arrested for accusations of insider trading of shares in Nippon Broadcasting Systems.
+The Murakami Fund was managing assets valued at USD 5 billion by 2006.

+In 2007, Yoshiaki Murakami was convicted of insider trading in violation of article 167 of the Securities and Exchange law.
+While initially sentenced to two years in prison, this was suspended on appeal and a later appeal to Japan's Supreme Court was dismissed, upholding the conviction for illegal insider trading.

+He subsequently moved to Singapore in 2009, to focus on real estate investments.
+He attempted but failed to gain seats on Kuroda Electric Co.'s board in August 2015.
+By 2021, his investments were flourishing.
+On 5 August 2024 the Japanese stock market experienced its biggest declines since 1987 and Murakami was one of a number of investors who made significant investments as a result.
+In 2025 his firm City Index Eleventh was again involved in shareholder activism, amassing a 16% stake in Fuji Media Holdings and pushing for subsidiary spin offs (a form of divestment) to increase the share price.